-Another common treatment in "clinics and longevity" in the United States is the use of hormones such as testosterone, human growth hormone and anabolic steroids.
-While each of these has been approved to treat fat loss and common muscle in people with advanced HIV disease (wasting syndrome), none of them is approved to slow or reverse the aging process and all come with side effects that can actually increase some age-related, such as cardiovascular disease, liver disease, and diabetes.
+Another common treatment in "clinics and longevity" in the United States is the use of hormones like testosterone, human growth hormone and anabolic steroids.
+While each of these has been approved to treat common muscle and fat loss in people with advanced HIV disease (wasting syndrome), none of them is approved to slow down or reverse the aging process and all come with side effects that can actually increase some related to age, such as cardiovascular disease, liver problems and diabetes.

 Some Final Thoughts on HIV / AIDS and aging

 Potent combination ARV is not perfect and all available treatments can cause some side effects, the drug must be taken regularly almost perfect for the rest of his life; or it may stop working.
 That said, many experts agree that a person getting ARVs early enough have a great chance to live an almost normal life.
 The big question for many, then, is whether people with HIV to be able to stay healthy during the course of his old age?